 In some States such as Maharashtra, where the city of Mumbai is located, copies of instruments relating to a property situated therein or in relation to a thing done or to be done must also be stamped with the same duty as the original.

-2.6 Is your jurisdiction a signatory to the main international Conventions (Montreal, Geneva and Cape Town)?
+2.6 Is India a signatory to the main international Conventions (Montreal, Geneva and Cape Town)?

 India is a party to the Warsaw Convention (1929), the Hague Protocol (1955) and the Montreal Convention (1999); the provisions provided therein, subject to the provisions of the Carriage by Air Act 1972 (Carriage Act), have the force of law in India in relation to any carriage by air irrespective of the nationality of the aircraft performing the carriage.

 India ratified the Cape Town Convention on March 31, 2008.
 India has not ratified the Geneva Convention.